piotrl/blog/content/blog/typescript-condition-subset-types/index.md

 tags: ['typescript']
 cover: './cover.png'
 date: '2018-06-23'
-description: 'xyz'
+description: 'Deep dive into typing system to solve THE ultimate riddle'
 ---

-## Deep dive into typing system to solve THE ultimate riddle

-TL;DR; Source code of experiment.
-Solution.

 In this article, **we’re going to experiment with TypeScript 2.8 conditional and [mapping types](http://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types)**.
 The goal is to create a type that would filter out all keys from your interface, that aren’t matching condition.